psoaresbj/styled-gen/src/transitions/README.md

 import styled from 'styled-components' import { transitions } from 'styled-gen'

-// transitions fn arguments:
+// Arguments to the `transitions` function:
-//   - cssProps: string or arr of strings
+//   - cssProps: string or array of strings
-//     with the css prop(s) that we want
+//     with the CSS prop(s) that we want
-//     affect with transition
+//     to affect with transition.
 //
-//   - duration: string or number
+//   - duration: string or number.
-//     if the string matches any
+//     If the string matches any
-//     of the `durations` keys
+//     of the valid `durations` keys,
-//     sets that value (in ms)
+//     this sets that value (in ms)
 //     as the duration.
 If a number
-//     is passed, then sets that
+//     is passed, then it sets that
 //     value (in ms).
-//     The durations obj can be extended
+//     The durations object can be extended
-//     with theme.durations obj passed
+//     with a `theme.durations` object
-//     via ThemeProvider
+//     passed via `ThemeProvider`.
 //
-//   - ease function: string
+//   - ease function: string.
-//     if the string matches any
+//     If the string matches any
-//     of the `ease` keys
+//     of the valid `ease` keys,
-//     sets that value
+//     this sets that value
-//     as the ease fn.
-If not, just
+//     as the ease function.
+If not,
-//     returns the string as it is.
+//     it just returns the string as it is.
-//     The ease object can be extended
+//     The `ease` object can be extended
-//     with theme.ease obj passed
+//     with a `theme.ease` object
-//     via ThemeProvider
+//     passed via `ThemeProvider`.

 const Btn = styled.button`
   font-size: 20px;